nvmwill/nexmo-developer/_tutorials/en/video/server-side/node/archives.md

 You can also get a list of all the archives you've created (up to 1000) with your API Key.
 This is done using the `OpenTok.listArchives(options, callback)` method.
 The parameter options is an optional object used to specify an **offset** and **count** to help you paginate through the results.
 The callback has a signature `function(err, archives, totalCount)`.
 The archives returned from the callback is an array of an archive instance.

-The **totalCount** returned from the callback is the total number of archives your API Key has generated.
+The **totalCount** returned from the callback is the total number of archives your App ID has generated.

 ```js
 opentok.listArchives({ offset: 100, count: 50 }, function (